dasher-project/dasher-captivewebview/Keyboard/forAndroid/readme.md

     2. Close any open projects, to avoid accidents.
     3. Open as an existing project this location:

-            /where/you/cloned/redash/Keyboard/forAndroid/
+            /where/you/cloned/dasher-captivewebview/Keyboard/forAndroid/

         Note: Don't select any file under that directory.

-    4. Android Studio prompts you to Gradle Sync because it is unable to get Gradle wrapper properties.
-Select OK and the project will synchronise and configure its build.
+    4. Wait for any Gradle sync in Android Studio to finish.
 It might take a minute or two first time.

 -   To install the keyboard via adb, execute the Gradle task:
     DasherKeyboard/Tasks/install/installDebug